victorock/scaleio2-docker/README.md

 ```

+*SWARM Has not filter based on IP and there is no discovery service for ScaleIO:
+- We need to define the service where the scaleio will run (SEE <#TODO>)*

-# Build
+## Build

-- The content of this repository is auto-build: <https://hub.docker.com/r/victorock/scaleio2>
+The content of this repository is auto-build: <https://hub.docker.com/r/victorock/scaleio2>

-* Auto
+### Auto

 ```
 Usage ./build.sh: 3c|5c [sds <ip>]